Skip to main content

 You might notice that the jumps look surprisingly low — sometimes barely above the ground.
 That's intentional.

-Jump heights in flyball are set by the team's height dog, the smallest dog in the line-up.
+Jump heights in flyball are set by the team's Link Broken, the smallest dog in the line-up.
 Having a smaller dog on the team means lower jumps for every dog, which means faster times for the bigger, faster dogs.
 This is why you'll often see three Border Collies or Whippets running alongside one much smaller dog like a Jack Russell, a Papillon, or a Shetland Sheepdog.

 It's all within the rules, and it's a real part of the strategy.
 The height dog still has to run the full course cleanly and quickly.
 A slow height dog costs the team more time than the lower jumps save.
 Getting that balance right is the tricky bit.